Nik Nazmi Nik Ahmad is the Member of Parliament for Setiawangsa, KEADILAN Organising Secretary and KEADILAN Central Leadership Council member.

 He was also elected as a delegate for King’s College to the National Union of Students (NUS) Conference in 2005.

 Upon graduation in 2005, Nik Nazmi returned to Malaysia to work as an executive in Permodalan Nasional Berhad.
-At the same time, he became a member of Parti Keadilan Rakyat Kelana Jaya. he then joined Datuk Seri Anwar Ibrahim’s office as his private secretary.
+At the same time, he became a member of KEADILAN Kelana Jaya.
+He then joined Datuk Seri Anwar Ibrahim’s office as his private secretary.

 He also served as a member of the Selangor State Assembly’s Select Committee on the Freedom of Information Enactment that played a key role in redrafting and passing Malaysia’s first freedom of information enactment.